JongWasTaken/easympv/README.md

 ## Ideas
 - Overhaul menu definition to make code more readable?
     - The idea I have for this would also make third-party menu integration possible
+    - This will be a lot of work, so i might not actually go through with it

+## Localization
+easympv now supports different languages!
+These languages are currently implemented:
+- English
+- German

+If you want to tranlate it into another language, simply grab [`en.json`](https://github.com/JongWasTaken/easympv/blob/master/scripts/easympv/locale/en.json) from the `scripts/easympv/locales/` directory.
+Keep in mind:
+- Preserve any trailing spaces!
+- `@br@` designates line breaks.
+- Change the file name to the correct language identifier (`de` for `German` as an example).

 ## License
 All easympv code and assets (all JavaScript files and images in `scripts/easympv/images/`) are licensed under the MIT License.